 - 1 tsp crushed red pepper

-- Soak cashew pieces in hot water for about 5 minutes.
+- Soak the cashew pieces in hot water for about 5 minutes.
 Rinse and drain.

 - Add cashews, refined coconut oil, nutritional yeast flakes, tapioca flour, salt, onion and garlic powder, and lemon juice to blender.